 To make the coconut cream needed for the recipe, you’ll have to place a can of good quality coconut milk in the fridge overnight.
 By placing the can in the fridge, the fat separates from the water and you end up with beautiful, rich, decadent coconut cream.
 To use it, simply scoop it out of the can and into a bowl or container.
 If you wish, you can save the leftover water for smoothies or other recipes.

 I usually use Thai Kitchen coconut milk but Whole Foods carries a good one as well.
 Some less expensive brands may be okay too but the fat content does vary from brand to brand.
 You can experiment to see if the kind you use will provide enough coconut cream for the recipe.
 I used Thai Kitchen coconut milk for this recipe and after sitting in the fridge overnight about 2/3 to 3/4 of the can separated into cream.

 Once you’ve whipped up the mousse, it’s just a matter of melting the chocolate and dunking the stuffed dates.
 At this point, your mouth should be watering but worry not, it’s only a short while longer until they’ll be ready!

+The only hard part about making these stuffed dates, is waiting for the chocolate to harden.
 After you’ve covered all the dates in chocolate, place them in the fridge to set and about 20 minutes later you’re ready to indulge.
 Normally, I have a hard time stopping at one treat, but honestly these are so decadent, one is so satisfying that it’s all you need.Print

 Dark Chocolate Covered Peanut Butter Mousse Stuffed Dates